-The Dutch government has announced it will cap electricity and gas prices.
+The Dutch government will cap electricity and gas prices.

-The measures, which replace an energy tax discount, were read out by King Willem-Alexander during the state opening of parliament in The Hague.
+King Willem-Alexander announced the measures, which replace an energy tax discount, during the state opening of parliament in The Hague.

 The Netherlands until recently opposed price caps in Europe, arguing they disincentivize energy conservation.

 Lower fuel taxes will remain in place until the middle of next year.

 The Dutch pay the highest electricity and gas prices in Europe, and the highest fuel prices after the Nordic countries and Greece.

 The Netherlands’ Central Bureau of Statistics estimated that rising prices — inflation reached a postwar record of 13.6 percent in August — could push 1.2 out of 17.7 million people into poverty.